-Approach organisations that have access to this target market and may offer these opportunities.
+Approach organisations that have access to this target market.
 These might include charities, trade organisations and non-profit bodies.
 Sometimes these organisations have a sponsorship manager; otherwise, write to the head of marketing setting out how you think you can work together.

 "Ideally, you want the partner to have similar goals to your own," advises Fast.
 "Then work with them to create a plan of activities, operating to a set budget.
 You need to create a win-win situation."

 Where possible, you should measure the benefits of sponsorship.
-In some areas, such as lead generation, this is much easier than in others such as brand awareness.
+In some areas, such as lead generation and sales, this is much easier than measuring uplift in brand awareness for example.